tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 ### `idle_healthcheck_interval`

-Frequency of healtchecks performed by pgDog on idle connections.
+Frequency of healthchecks performed by pgDog on idle connections.
 This ensures the database is checked for health periodically when pgDog receives little to no client requests.

 Default: **`30s`**

 #### Note on `min_pool_size`

 Idle [healthchecks](../../features/healthchecks.md) try to use existing idle connections to validate the database is up and running.
 If there are no idle connections available, pgDog will create an ephemeral connection to perform the healthcheck.
-If you want to avoid creating healtcheck connections, make sure to have `min_pool_size` to be at least `1`.
+If you want to avoid creating healthcheck connections, make sure to have `min_pool_size` to be at least `1`.

 ### `idle_healthcheck_delay`